inmaugarc/DataScience_Disaster_Response_Pipeline/README.md

 ## File Descriptions <a name="files"></a>
 Here's the file structure of the project:
-![Alt text](./img/tree_Disaster.png?raw=true "Structure Project") There are three main components for this project:
+![Alt text](./img/tree_Disaster.png?raw=true "Structure Project") The main components for this project are:
 1. ETL Pipeline

-The Python script: process_data.py, contains a data cleaning pipeline that:
+In the Python scrip: process_data.py, I've developed a data cleaning pipeline that:

-    Loads the messages and categories datasets
+    * Loads the source datasets
-    Merges the two datasets
+    * Merges them with an inner join through the id field
+    * Tranforms them (convert categories into 0/1 numbers, drop some innecessary fields, concat fields,etc..)
-    Cleans the data
+    * Cleans all data (remove duplicates)
-    Stores it in a SQLite database
+    * Saves it as a SQLite database with the "to_sql" method from the SQLAlchemy library

 2. ML Pipeline

 The Python script: train_classifier.py, contains a machine learning pipeline that:

-    Loads data from the SQLite database
+   * Loads data from the database file previously prepared with the previous step
-    Splits the dataset into training and test sets Builds a text processing and machine learning pipeline Trains and tunes a model using GridSearchCV Outputs results on the test set
+   * Split the data into a training set and a test set
+   * creates a ML pipeline that uses NLTK, scikit-learn's Pipeline and GridSearchCV to output a final model that uses the message column to predict classifications for 36 categories (multi-output classification)
-    Exports the final model as a pickle file
+   * Finally that final model is exported to a pickle file

 3. Flask Web App

-    There is a flask web app where you can enter a message and it predicts its category.
+    There is a flask web app that implements the developed ML model on a web page: you can enter a message and it predicts the category of the message.
     Also it shows some nice visualization using Plotly.

     ![Alt text](./img/Graph3.png?raw=true "Nice Visualizations")

 ## Results<a name="results"></a>
-The main findings are explained on the Notebooks files that are included in the corresponding folder.
+The main findings are explained on the Notebooks files that are included in the corresponding folder on this github repo.
 I have included a minimal Exploratory Data Analysis:
 ![Alt text](./img/eda.png?raw=true "Overview")
 ![Alt text](./img/eda2.png?raw=true "Pearson")